Suite 1, 17-19 Mooramba Rd

 Working with children check WWC0284313E.

-Ron attempted to retire 2003, but soon got bored and the pull to help children improve their literacy skills was too great.
+Ron was a teacher in primary schools for 37 years.
+He has been class teacher through to Principal across his long career in education.
+He started his career teaching in the UK and then decided to travel and taught in a number of International Schools around the world including Germany, Hong Kong and Cyprus.
+Ron attempted to retire 2003, but was soon bored and the pull to help children improve their literacy skills was too great.
 He started The Dyslexia Support and Learning Centre (originally Dee Why IDL) in 2010 and has been helping kids improve their reading, confidence and well being for the last 8 years.

 NSW Specific Learning